AlexEduV/lanars_flutter_test_task/README.md

 - `presentation`: UI and state management (Bloc).

 ## Setup
-1. To use the Pictures API, you should get api key from pexels [here](https://www.pexels.com/api/key/)
+To use the Pictures API, you should:
+1. Get api key from pexels [here](https://www.pexels.com/api/key/)

 2. In the root of the project, create a .env file